maliput/maliput_documentation/docs/getting_started.rst

 ---------------------

 The `maliput::api::RoadNetwork` is the main entry point to the library.
 It is used to load a road network from a backend.
-Once the it is loaded, you can access to the road network's element, such as:
+Once the it is loaded, you can access its elements:

-* `maliput::api::RoadGeometry`_: It provides several geometry queries making focus on the road surface and semantic of lanes.
+* `maliput::api::RoadGeometry`_: Provides several geometric queries making focus on the road surface and semantic of lanes.
 * `maliput::api::IntersectionBook`_: Provides information about the intersections in the road network.
 * `maliput::api::rules::TrafficLightBook`_: Related to traffic lights in the road network.
 * `maliput::api::rules::RuleRegistry`_: Related to types of rules that are registered for the road network.
-* `maliput::api::rules::RangeValueRule`_: Related to rules indicating a range of validity for each rule's state.
+* `maliput::api::rules::RangeValueRule`_: Related to rules indicating continuous ranges for their possible states (e.g. allowed speed).
-* `maliput::api::rules::DiscreteValueRule`_: Related to rules indicating a discrete value for each rule's state.
+* `maliput::api::rules::DiscreteValueRule`_: Related to rules indicating a discrete value for each rule's state (e.g. right of way).
 * `maliput::api::rules::PhaseRingBook`_: Provides information about the phases that participate, for example, in the intersections.
 * `maliput::api::rules::PhaseProvider`_: Provides the current phase for each phase ring.
 * `maliput::api::rules::DiscreteValueRuleStateProvider`_ and `maliput::api::rules::RangeValueRuleStateProvider`_: Provide the current state for a given rule.